jsexauer/phonopi/README.md

 # Edit serve.port to use 81
 ```

+Configure it to be the DHCP server of the network.

 ### Run at startup
 Install authbind to allow running on port 80 as normal user
 ```